Ravenbrook/mps/procedure/review.rst

 - Record metrics and objectives.

-- [Checking rates should be announced or discussed.
+- [Checking and logging rates should be announced or discussed.
 RB 2023-01-29]

 _`.ko.log`: Set a time for the logging meeting (`.log`_).